Support workflows

 First, send a test subject.

-Send the email using Mailmeteor
+#### Send the email using Mailmeteor <a href="#send-the-email-using-mailmeteor" id="send-the-email-using-mailmeteor"></a>

 When everything looks good, repeat the process you used to send a test email, except this time send it to the actual contacts.

-How to handle partner recruitment through each recruitment status
+### How to handle partner recruitment through each recruitment status <a href="#how-to-handle-partner-recruitment-through-each-recruitment-status" id="how-to-handle-partner-recruitment-through-each-recruitment-status"></a>

-Go to the recruiting sheet.
-When you get a response from a contact, update their status in the Recruiting Status field.
-Recruiting status tie to different steps in the recruiting process (you can follow along in the process flow).
+Go to the `recruiting` sheet.
+When you get a response from a contact, update their status in the **Recruiting Status** field.
+Recruiting status tie to different steps in the recruiting process (you can follow along in the [process flow](https://help.sidekick.education/how-to-guides-1/sidekick-project-support/broken-reference)).

 1. If a partner declines, thank them for their response and then set their status to **Declined**.